kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/pld_runtime/01_schemas/runtime_event_envelope.notes.md

 CI/CD pipelines SHOULD enforce:

-* Schema validation
+* Schema validation for the Envelope and PLD event schemas
-* Example compliance tests (valid must pass / invalid must fail)
+* Example-based tests (valid examples must pass / invalid examples must fail)
-* Schema-breaking change detection
-* Confirmation prompts for required version bumps
+* Guardrails against schema-breaking changes (or at least manual review and explicit version updates)

+To reduce fragmentation between teams, it is RECOMMENDED to share:

+* A common ingestion validator implementation (or library), and
+* A shared error taxonomy (see Appendix) for logging and DLQ routing.

 ---